ONSAS/ONSAS/docs/src/howtouse/creatingModels.md

  * `triangle` vector with parameters, the first parameter is an integer indicating if plane stress (1) or plane strain (2) case is considered.
 ### `elements.massMatType`

- * `frame` or `truss` : the `massMatType` field for frame or truss elements sets the `massMatType` string variable (`'consistent'` or `'lumped'`), which defines for dynamic analyses, if the consistent or lumped matrix is used for the tangent inertial computation.
-If it is not declared then by default the `'lumped'` mass matrix is set.
+ The `massMatType` field sets, for frame or truss elements, whether consistent or lumped mass matrix is used for the inertial term in dynamic analyses.
+The `massMatType` field should be set as a string variable: `'consistent'` or `'lumped'`,  and if it is not declared then by default the `'lumped'` mass matrix is set.

 ### `elements.elemTypeGeometry`